-Table 16 - Description of Command Symbols SYMBOL NAME DESCRIPTION LOCK Lock defines whether EFIFO, FIFOTHR, and PRETRK parameters of the CONFIGURE COMMAND can be reset to their default values by a "software Reset".
-(A reset caused by writing to the appropriate bits of either the DSR or DOR) MFM MFM/FM Mode Selector A one selects the double density (MFM) mode.
-A zero selects single density (FM) mode.
-MT Multi-Track Selector When set, this flag selects the multi-track operating mode.
-In this mode, the FDC treats a complete cylinder under head 0 and 1 as a single track.
-The FDC operates as this expanded track started at the first sector under head 0 and ended at the last sector under head 1.
-With this flag set, a multitrack read or write operation will automatically continue to the first sector under head 1 when the FDC finishes operating on the last sector under head 0.
-N Sector Size Code This specifies the number of bytes in a sector.
+Table 6 - Description of Command Symbols SYMBOL NAME DESCRIPTION N Sector Size Code This specifies the number of bytes in a sector.
 If this parameter is "00", then the sector size is 128 bytes.
 The number of bytes transferred is determined by the DTL parameter.
 Otherwise the sector size is (2 raised to the "N'th" power) times 128.
 All values up to "07" hex are allowable.
 "07"h would equal a sector size of 16k.
 It is the user's responsibility to not select combinations that are not possible with the drive.
-N SECTOR SIZE 128 Bytes 256 Bytes 512 Bytes 1024 Bytes 07 16K Bytes NCN New Cylinder Number The desired cylinder number.
-ND Non-DMA Mode Flag When set to 1, indicates that the FDC is to operate in the non-DMA mode.
-In this mode, the host is interrupted for each data transfer.
-When set to 0, the FDC operates in DMA mode.
+N SECTOR SIZE 00 128 Bytes 01 256 Bytes 02 512 Bytes 03 1024 Bytes 07 16K Bytes NCN New Cylinder Number The desired cylinder number.
+ND Non-DMA Mode Flag Write '0'.
+This part does not support non-DMA mode.
 OW Overwrite The bits D0-D3 of the Perpendicular Mode Command can only be modified if OW is set to 1.
 OW id defined in the Lock command.
 PCN Present Cylinder Number The current position of the head at the completion of Sense Interrupt Status command.
 POLL Polling Disable When set, the internal polling routine is disabled.
 When clear, polling is enabled.
 PRETRK Precompensation Start Track Number Programmable from track 00 to FFH.
 R Sector Address The sector number to be read or written.
 In multi-sector transfers, this parameter specifies the sector number of the first sector to be read or written.
 RCN Relative Cylinder Number Relative cylinder offset from present cylinder as used by the Relative Seek command.

-Table 16 - Description of Command Symbols

-SYMBOL NAME DESCRIPTION SC Number of Sectors Per Track The number of sectors per track to be initialized by the Format command.
+SC Number of Sectors Per Track The number of sectors per track to be initialized by the Format command.
 The number of sectors per track to be verified during a Verify command when EC is set.
 SK Skip Flag When set to 1, sectors containing a deleted data address mark will automatically be skipped during the execution of Read Data.
 If Read Deleted is executed, only sectors with a deleted address mark will be accessed.
 When set to "0", the sector is read or written the same as the read and write commands.
 SRT Step Rate Interval The time interval between step pulses issued by the FDC.
 Programmable from 0.5 to 8 milliseconds in increments of 0.5 ms at the 1 Mbit data rate.
 Refer to the SPECIFY command for actual delays.
-ST0 ST1 ST2 ST3 Status 0 Status 1 Status 2 Status 3 Registers within the FDC which store status information after a command has been executed.
-This status information is available to the host during the result phase after command execution.
-WGATE Write Gate Alters timing of WE to allow for pre-erase loads in perpendicular drives.
+ST0 Status 0 Registers within the FDC which store status information after a ST1 Status 1 command has been executed.
+This status information is available to ST2 Status 2 the host during the result phase after command execution.
+ST3 Status 3 WGATE Write Gate Alters timing of WE to allow for pre-erase loads in perpendicular drives.